MaterializeInc/materialize/doc/developer/failpoints.md

 # Introduction

-Failpoints are a way to force instrumented code to take a particular action if a given code line is reached while the failpoint is enabled.
-This is useful when writing tests -- for example, Materialize can be forced to panic or I/O calls can be made to return an error.
+Failpoints force instrumented code to take a particular action if a given code line is reached while the failpoint is enabled.
+When writing tests, you can use failpoints to force Materialize to panic or to make I/O calls return an error.

-Materializes uses the [fail create](https://docs.rs/crate/fail) to enable this functionality.
+Materialize uses the [fail crate](https://docs.rs/crate/fail) to enable this functionality.

-# Intrumenting the code
+# Instrumenting the code

 ## Panic-only failpoints